 Selling honey is much like marketing of any other kind.
-If you keep bees for several years, your honey label design will evolve over time.
+If you keep bees for many years, your honey label design will evolve over time.

 I have used several different colors and styles of labels – likely you will too.
 You will find yourself trying new shapes, fonts, etc and that’s okay as you search for just the right one.

 Eventually you may develop an image or color that defines your “brand”, this become the base of your label design.

 You can still make small changes but you want people to recognize your label – and they will.
 They may not remember your name but they will recognize the label design if you use is consistently.

 If you hope to sell honey at the local farmers markets or craft fairs ask yourself one question, is my honey label eye-catching?

 If not, you may want to do a bit more design work.
 Your jar of honey needs to stand out and be noticed among rows of similar products.

 The best honey label design involves a bit of opinion.
 Some people think a picture of honey bees should always be on the jar and others feel this distracts from sales.
 Most beekeepers do use some design elements related to bees.

 Do some testing and see what your target audience prefers.
 Perhaps you can create 2 labels with different designs and see which ones people are drawn to.